A complete guide to Palm West Beach

 Marriott Resort Palm Jumeirah

-This brand new hotel is slated to open in the third quarter of 2022, as the region’s first Marriott Resort.
+This brand new hotel is slated to open in November 2022 as the region’s first Marriott Resort.
 When it does, it will have plenty of airy and spacious rooms and suites, some with sea views, and of course a luxury spa.
-Its varied range of restaurants is sure to boost Palm Jumeirah’s dining scene even further with the introduction of Korean barbecue restaurant, Smoki Moto; Las Vegas concept Saki Rok; poolside Miami Beach-inspired restaurant Coco Fizz; rooftop bar Above Eleven; and Cucina, an authentic Italian.
+Its varied range of restaurants is sure to boost Palm Jumeirah’s dining scene even further with the introduction of Korean barbecue restaurant, Smoki Moto; poolside Miami Beach-inspired restaurant Coco Fizz; rooftop bar Above Eleven; and Cucina, an authentic Italian.

 You might also like